-- Establish the overall strategy of the Company; - Approve, subject to prior review of the audit committee, (i) the policies and guidelines for the use of the property the Company by related persons, and (ii) each individual transaction with related persons the Company might intend to carry out, subject to certain restrictions, and any transaction or series of unusual or nonrecurring transactions involving the acquisition or disposition of property, the granting of guarantees or assumption of liabilities totaling not less than 5% in the consolidated assets of the Company; - The appointment and dismissal of the CEO of the Company, and policies for the appointment of other key officers; - The financial statements, accounting policies and guidelines on internal control of the Company; - The hiring of external auditors; and - Approve the disclosure policies of relevant events.
+- Establish the overall strategy of the Company; - Approve, subject to prior review of the audit committee, (i) the policies and guidelines for the use of the property the Company by related persons, and (ii) each individual transaction with related persons the Company might intend to carry out, subject to certain restrictions, and any transaction or series of unusual or nonrecurring transactions involving the acquisition or disposition of property, the granting of guarantees or assumption of liabilities totaling not less than 5% in the consolidated assets of the Company; - The appointment and dismissal of the CEO of the Company, and its integral compensation, and policies for the appointment of other key officers; - The financial statements, accounting policies and guidelines on internal control of the Company; - The hiring of external auditors; - approve the disclosure policies of relevant events; and - make decisions regarding any other matter of interest.

-The LMV requires the board members to have duties of care and loyalty.
+In addition to the Code of Ethics, the LMV requires the board members to have duties of care and loyalty.

 The duty of care means that the directors of the Company must act in good faith and in the best interest of it.
-The directors of the Company are required to ask the CEO, managers and external auditors for any relevant information reasonably required for decision making.
+The board members of the Company are required to ask the CEO, managers and external auditors for any relevant information reasonably required for decision making.
 Board members meet their duty of care primarily through attendance at meetings of the Board and its committees, and the disclosure during such sessions, of any important information obtained by them.
-The directors who fail in their duty of care may be jointly liable for the damages caused to the Company or its subsidiaries.
+The board members who fail in their duty of care may be jointly liable for the damages caused to the Company or its subsidiaries.

-The duty of loyalty means that directors of the Company must maintain confidentiality regarding information which they acquire by reason of their positions and should not participate in the deliberation and vote on any matter in which they have a conflict of interest.
-Directors will incur disloyalty against the Company when they obtain economic benefits for themselves, when knowingly promote a particular shareholder or group of shareholders, or take advantage of business opportunities without a waiver from the board.
-The duty of loyalty also means that directors must (i) inform the audit committee and external auditors all the irregularities of acquiring knowledge during the performance of their duties, and (ii) to refrain from spreading false information and order or cause it to skip the registration of transactions by the Company, affecting any concept of its financial statements.
-The directors who fail in their duty of loyalty may be subject to liability for damages caused to the Company or its subsidiaries as a result of acts or omissions described above.
+The duty of loyalty means that board members of the Company must maintain confidentiality regarding information which they acquire by reason of their positions and should not participate in the deliberation and vote on any matter in which they have a conflict of interest.
+Board members will incur disloyalty against the Company when they obtain economic benefits for themselves, when knowingly promote a particular shareholder or group of shareholders, or take advantage of business opportunities without a waiver from the board.
+The duty of loyalty also means that directors must (i) inform the audit committee and external auditors all the irregularities of acquiring knowledge during the performance of their duties, and (ii) to refrain from spreading false information and order or cause the omission of the registration of operations carried out by the Company, affecting any concept of its financial statements.
+Board members who fail in their duty of loyalty may be subject to liability for damages caused to the Company or its subsidiaries as a result of acts or omissions described above.